chap/do-not-build/README.md

 Customize error message
 ```
-heroku config:set DO_NOT_BUILD='This application should be deployed via pipeline promotion' -app app-name
+heroku config:set DO_NOT_BUILD='This app should be deployed via pipeline promotion' -app app-name
 ```

 Stop builds